-From 2008 to 2010, she presented Newshour, the BBC World Service’s flagship news and current affairs programme.
+She has also written a weekly column in The Independent about politics, economics and social affairs, and presented Newshour, the BBC World Service’s flagship news and current affairs programme.

 Before joining The Times, Mary Ann was political correspondent of The Economist, City Editor of Today newspaper and a Lex columnist and Eurobond correspondent at the Financial Times.

 She has also sat on numerous boards, including the Heritage Lottery Fund, the National Heritage Memorial Fund, the North Fulham New Deal for Communities, New Europe, the No Campaign, the Radcliffe Trust, the Social Studies Faculty of Oxford University, Women in Journalism and the National Council for One-Parent Families.

 She won the Laurence Stern Fellowship to work on The Washington Post.
 She also captained The Times’s University Challenge: The Professionals team, which reached the semi-final.

 Presenter on BBC Radio 4, including Start the Week, Fallout, Analysis, Profile, Beyond Westminster and One to One.
 Also a clutch of one-off documentaries

 Presenter of Newshour on the BBC World Service

 1988 – 2007